Viking-Studios-Arma/Milsim-Tools/README.md

 ## License Adjustments to be in line with Requirements from above Credits

-ONIVehicleSpawner is released under APL-SA
+Viking Studios Vehicle Spawner is released under APL-SA

-Admin_Messages and Anything in Core which has 2BNB or Arend as an author is release under GPL2.0 (This will be specified in each file)
+Admin_Messages and Anything in Core which has 2BNB or Arend as an author is released under GPL2.0 (This will be specified in each file)

 </p>